Magnitude homology of real hyperplane arrangements: Introduction

 \subsection{Convention}

-In this paper, all graphs considered are finite, simple, and undirected unless otherwise specified.
+Throughout this paper, all graphs are finite, simple, and undirected unless otherwise specified.
 When we discuss a topological property or construction of a poset, we mean that of its order complex.
-We shall use the term ``arrangement'' to mean a real central hyperplane arrangement.
+We use the term ``arrangement'' to mean a real central hyperplane arrangement.